brooklynrail/brooklynrail-platform/content/people/corinna-copp.md

 ---
-name: Corinna Copp
+name: Corina Copp
-first_name: Corinna
+first_name: Corina
 last_name: Copp
 short_bio: "**Corina Copp** is a writer based in Los Angeles.
 She is the North American translator of Chantal Akerman's _My Mother Laughs_ (The Song Cave,